Search Engine Errors

 Not all alerts are cause for action.
 These alert emails can include the following types:

-• Files that are not capable of being indexed for a variety of reasons.
+• Files that are not capable of being indexed for a variety of reasons including encryption, macro security, and digital rights management.

 • In this case - a user was searching for "a* financial* - which meant that virtually every document in the 250,000 document repository because the word financial was in almost every document (they are an investment company) and a* is using the world card - so that meant that any letter "a" near the word financial is a candidate.

-• A user trying to search using a single character with a wildcard would be given the message/warning "The full text search query has invalid syntax".
+• A user trying to search using a single character with a wildcard would be given the message/warning "The full text search query has invalid syntax" in addition to this error being logged on the server.

 • There are also errors that log that at a specific point in time, that something in the FileHoldData repository could not be accessed by the FH_Service account.